atharaq/atharaq.github.io/calc-1-f25/lesson13.md

 ## YouTube Playlist

 Related Rates is a challenging topic, so I suggest the following resource that I found helpful: [patrickJMT's playlist of related rates problems](https://www.youtube.com/watch?v=jv4gTxWqeBE&list=PLDC0E2E78840869A5).
 There are 8 videos in this playlist, going through a few different types of related rates problems.
-We will continue to do more on Thursday.

 # Upcoming